2014 Vermont gubernatorial election: Analysis

+In a news conference on November 12, Shumlin stated that the result was "humbling" and said that he would "listen, learn, reflect [and] be more inclusive."
+He also pledged to move ahead with single-payer health care and to address school spending, property taxes and the $100-million budget gap.
 On June 8, 2015, Shumlin announced that he would not run for a fourth term in 2016.
 He said that he had "never seen politics as a lifelong career" and "decided to make this decision now because I want these next 18 months to be about the work that we still have to do."
 He said that his decision was "not driven by poll numbers; [nor] driven by politics" and that after leaving office in January 2017, he would return to his family business in Putney.

 Several candidates announced their intention to run: for the Democrats, former state senator and 2010 gubernatorial candidate Matt Dunne, former secretary of the Vermont Agency of Transportation and former state representative Sue Minter and Speaker of the Vermont House of Representatives Shap Smith; for the Republicans, retired banker Bruce Lisman and Lieutenant Governor Phil Scott.
 Milne did not run again.
 After saying that he was "unlikely" to run when Scott entered the race, it was later reported that he "would only get in the governor's race if Scott was to falter."
 Milne later clarified that he expected Scott to win the nomination and, in September 2015, officially endorsed him.
 Libertarian nominee Dan Feliciano, who joined the Republican Party in mid-January 2015, considered running for the Republican nomination.